corsairmarks/silicoid_portraits_revisited/mod/README.md

     * Lithoids (species class) cannot take any silicoid traits
     * Will work with built-in ascension paths and other gameplay features that require `BIOLOGICAL` or `LITHOID` archetypes
 * Override `pop_categories` in order to balance silicoid Pop upkeep (0.25 food, 0.75 minerals in most situations, 0.25 food and 0.75 energy for Electroids)
-* Update most silicoid traits to work with Stellaris 3.0
+* Update most silicoid traits
     * Update "Sparkly" and "Grotesque" to reduce or increase amenities usage (old effects no longer available)
     * Silicoid and Electroid traits (and Idealized/Demanding Structure) adjusted to work on energy/minerals/food instead of consumer goods
     * The silicoid trait is now a middle ground between biological species and full lithoids - this is a design change from the original so silicoids aren't merely alpha-version lithoids